 Once you are happy with the frame, drill the wood and use heavy-duty screws to build a boat seat base.
 Remember to mark the locations before drilling to ensure accuracy.

 When you finish building the frame, apply an adhesive spray to all wood joints to strengthen them.
 As you wait for the wood to dry, make sure to clamp the wood planks tightly.
-After that, drill mounting holes to add bench seat to boat.
+After that, drill mounting holes to add a bench seat to the boat.

 - Tip: For the bench to be fully supported, you should have two legs or crossbars for every three feet of bench length.